aabbtree77/aabbtree77.github.io/about/about.md

 Neurobiology...
 Prof. Dario Ringach later suggested the modified Thomson problem (after [J.J.
 Thomson](https://en.wikipedia.org/wiki/J._J._Thomson)), and I did the analysis.
 Eq.
 30 in the unpublished report came up somewhat unexpectedly.
 The ability to linearize a problem and investigate its Jacobian structure is underrated, but I could not extend it to a bigger program.
 I hit something called "syzygies", but algebraic geometry was beyond me.

 The UCLA libraries were amazing, and so was the ocean.
 Arnold Schwarzenegger on TV, without a machine gun, reporting about a fiscal quarter.
 The death of Michael Jackson.
 My neighbor was hit with a baseball bat by the robbers.
-He spent a week in the hospital and received a twelve-thousand-dollar bill to pay.
+He spent a week in the hospital and received a twelve-thousand-dollar bill to pay which is nothing there.

 <br>